balu/ted/README.md

 - `C-<space>` Set mark.
 The mark is a position in the buffer that is independent of point.
 The text between mark and point is the selected text.
-To cancel a selection (but not the mark), type `C-g`.
+To deactivate the mark, type `C-g`.
 - `C-w` Kill (cut) text.
 - `M-w` Kill and save (copy) text.
 - `C-y` Yank (paste) text.

 You can exchange point and mark using the command `C-x C-x`.
+The marks are kept in a mark ring and each `C-<space>` pushes the current position into it.
+You can cycle the point through the saved marks using the command `C-u C-<space>` repeatedly.

 The following commands allow conveniently adding new lines of text.